© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 East Orchard Manor House is a scheduled monument protected by Cadw under reference GM082.
 View the official record →

-East Orchard Manor House is a medieval domestic structure located in Wales and designated as a scheduled ancient monument under Cadw reference GM082.
+East Orchard Manor House is a medieval domestic building located in Wales and designated as a scheduled ancient monument under Cadw reference GM082.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM082.

 East Orchard Manor House is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM082.